nasa/fprime/docs/Design/numerical-types.md

 This document describes: fixed-width types and logical types.

+**Note:** these definitions, as described below, require compiler optimization in order to remove duplicate link symbols.

 ## Fixed Width Types

 In F´, fixed width types map to the standard definitions either in the C standard or in the `stdint.h` header as seen